Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees

-In \cite{BDMZ}, Berestycki et al.\ study measure valued branching processes {\it with interactive immigration}, as introduced and discussed by Li in \cite{BookLi}, in the spirit of the systems of stochastic differential equations \ref{eqflow csbp} of \cite{DL}.
+In \cite{BDMZ}, Berestycki et al.\ study measure valued branching processes {\it with interactive immigration}, as introduced and discussed by Li in \cite{BookLi}, in the spirit of the systems of stochastic differential equations (1.5) of \cite{DL}.
 The main result in \cite{BDMZ} is a Ray-Knight representation for those branching processes with immigration.
 More precisely, suppose that we want a representation of the solutions of

 where $g$ is now an {\it immigration} mechanism, supposed to be non-negative, monotone non-decreasing, continuous and locally Lipschitz continuous away from zero.
 Observe that this is very similar to equation \eqref{flow lb} with $\sigma=0$ and a positive drift term instead of a negative one, which is however also dependent on the current state of the population.
 Let $(s_i, u_i, a_i, \exc_i)$ be a Poisson point process with intensity measure $\diffd s \otimes \diffd u \otimes \diffd a \otimes \mathbf{N}(\diffd(\exc))$ (with $\mathbf{N}$ denoting here the excursion measure of the height process $H$) and define $w_t^i$ to be the total local time at level $t$ of the excursion $\exc_i$.
 It is shown in \cite{BDMZ} that, for all $v\in[0,1]$, there is a unique c\`adl\`ag process $(Z_t(v), t\geq 0)$ satisfying $\P$-a.s.